henry2004y/KeyNotes/contents/wave.md

 Electrons are still frozen-in in the presence of the wave field.
 The difference in the ion and electron motion in the perpendicular direction introduces charge separation and coupling to the electrostatic mode.
 Because the wave electric field $E_x$ is mainly parallel to the $\mathbf{k}$, $\nabla\times\mathbf{E}=i\mathbf{k}\times\mathbf{E}$ is small and $\nabla\cdot\mathbf{E}=i\mathbf{k}\cdot\mathbf{E}$ is relatively large for KAW.
 Accordingly, the perpendicular wave electric field $E_x$ is mostly electrostatic in KAW.
 * Because of charge separation in KAW, electrons need to move along the magnetic field to preserve the charge neutrality.
 Associated with the parallel motion of electron, a small wave electric field $E_\parallel$ is established, the existence of which is a distinct feature of KAW.
 The parallel motion of electrons creates a field-aligned current $j_\parallel$ of KAW.
 From Ampère's law $i\mathbf{k}\times\mathbf{B}_1=\mu_0 \mathbf{j}$, the field-aligned current $\mathbf{j}_z$ produces a wave magnetic field $\mathbf{B}_{1y}$.
 As a result, KAW is in fact an EM wave.
 The ratio of the wave electric field to the wave magnetic field is $V_A\sqrt{1+k_x^2 r_{iL}^2}$ (Stasiewicz et al. 2000).
 The kinetic correction $k_x^2 r_{iL}^2$ introduces a deviation of the ratio $E_x/B_y$ from one $V_A$ as in the SAWs.

+In principle, the KAW eigenmode solution can be obtained from the linearized two-fluid equations (Dai 2009).

 While SAW satisfy $\omega=k_\parallel v_A$, the dispersion relation of KAW can be written as (Johnson & Cheng, 1997)

 $$